sabatical_westmountmag

 Think back to when you were at work.
 Chances are, your average day was pretty structured.
 You had a diary, meetings to attend, and deadlines to hit.
 Get away from the office for a while, though, and your days can become less disciplined.
 For example, you may be trying to shoehorn your agenda around responsibilities like looking after a baby or a sick parent, or your days are almost empty and you’re struggling to fill your time.

 By planning and structuring your day, you can eliminate time-wasting and streamline your obligations to make the most of every minute of free time that you have.
-Also, when you’re away from the “cut and thrust” of work, it can be hard to stay motivated, so it’s important to monitor how energized and stimulated you feel.
-Create a personal working space, keep distractions to a minimum, and stay focused on your goals to keep your enthusiasm high.
+Additionally, when you’re away from the “cut and thrust” of work, it can be challenging to stay motivated, so it’s essential to monitor how energized and stimulated you feel.
+Create a personal working space, minimize distractions, and stay focused on your goals to maintain high enthusiasm.

 Re-evaluate your life

-Sometimes, for whatever reason, you might hanker for a more fundamental change in your life.
+Sometimes, for whatever reason, you may yearn for a more profound change in your life.
 Perhaps you long for a career change, to emigrate, or to take an extended sabbatical.
-An extended period of time outside the workplace is a great opportunity to rethink your future and to turn your dreams into reality.
+An extended period outside the workplace is a great opportunity to rethink your future and turn your dreams into reality.
 By looking “into yourself”, setting ambitious goals, and reorganizing yourself to work toward them, you can set out on a more radical path to finding fulfillment.

 ‘An extended period of time outside the workplace is a great opportunity to rethink your future and to turn your dreams into reality.’